emilia82/homepage/README.md

 ## How to use it

-## 1. The site contains navigation, footer, 3 sections with text, 2 buttons and foto
+## 1. This site document contains: navigation (with interactions), 2 buttons with interactions, foto, 3 sections with text and footer

 ![allSite](https://github.com/emilia82/homepage/blob/main/image/1-All-web.gif?raw=true)

-## 2. First interaction from navigation to sections
+## 2. First interaction - from navigation to sections
 - on hovering the mouse over, the link changes color, when clicked - changes color and refers to the section